Our Mission and Values

 Greenwood Music is a social enterprise which aims to improve and boost the wellbeing of People and Planet.

 Our mission is to achieve this through Wellbeing and Nature Immersion programmes that promote the wellbeing of our participants whilst having a positive impact on the wellbeing of the woods and hence the planet.
-By generating income through grants, donations and our Corporate and Open programmes, we are able to ensure that everyone, irrespective of their background, health or personal circumstances, can access our activities and workshops: Wellbeing in Nature for ALL.
+Our social purpose programme is supported through grant funding and, as a social enterprise, 50% of our profits from our Corporate and Open to All programmes are also re-invested into this.
+We are able to ensure that everyone, irrespective of their background, health or personal circumstances, can access our activities and workshops: Wellbeing in Nature for ALL.

 Over the last 15 years Phil has been involved in education, lecturing, teaching and training at different academic levels, he has set up, led, and taught programmes and projects to a wide variety of participants.

 As well as his passion for the outdoor life, working in the woods and being close to nature has been a constant source of inspiration and relaxation for him.
 In 2015 Phil has managed to combine two of his main passions, green woodwork and music in his conception of Greenwood Music.
 Since then he and Aydin have combined their individual skills and talents, and working together have taken Greenwood Music CIC on an inspiring and progressive journey, moving from strength to strength.